hxr6344/IGME230/230-project-1-content.md

 ### Teaching the game/New user experience aka "Onboarding"

-There are separate instructional scenes, with a tutorial for movement and bomb dropping
+There are separate instructional scenes, with a tutorial for movement and bomb dropping.

 ### Player learning